Key Insights on DEI in Higher Education

 3. Resistance to Change

 Some faculty and students perceive DEI efforts as unnecessary or as compromising academic merit.
-Overcoming these perceptions requires effective communication and demonstrating the tangible benefits of diversity and inclusion.
+Overcoming these perceptions at your institution requires effective communication and demonstrating the tangible benefits of diversity and inclusion.

 4. Measuring the Impact of DEI Initiatives